ufraemke/scoutbeyond/PROJECT.md

 ### Step 3 — Research

-The system searches for potentially relevant technologies.
+The system searches for potentially relevant physical technologies.

 Research may combine: